terraform-aws-modules/terraform-aws-dynamodb-table/examples/autoscaling/README.md

-# DynamoDB Table example
+# DynamoDB Table autoscaling example

-Configuration in this directory creates AWS DynamoDB table.
+Configuration in this directory creates AWS DynamoDB table with autoscaling.

 ## Usage